When will the 2026 applications open?

 Can international students participate?

 Our program is limited to US citizens, US nationals, and permanent residents.
-Applicants must be enrolled in an Associates Degree or Bachelors Degree program at a U.S. institution, including U.S. territories (Puerto Rico, Guam, etc.).
+Applicants must be enrolled in an Associate’s Degree or Bachelor’s Degree program at a U.S. institution, including U.S. territories (Puerto Rico, Guam, etc.).

 How is this program different from other summer undergraduate programs?

-As a large institution, the University of Michigan has a large number of undergraduate research opportunities program.
+As a large institution, the University of Michigan has a large number of undergraduate research opportunities programs.
 These include the Summer Research Opportunities Program (SROP), Community College Summer Fellowship Program (CCSFP), and a variety of NSF-sponsored REU programs including at the Physics and Chemistry Departments.
 Applicants are encouraged to apply for all programs that they are interested in.
 All programs are administered independently–applying to one program will not positively or negatively affect applications to a different program.

 If I have previously participated in this M-SHORE REU, may I apply to participate a second year?